 Industry 4.0 provides Quality Systems an opportunity to improve numerous aspects of organizations, this is just a sampling:

 Culture: Technologies help provide insights to cross-functional teams, allowing them an opportunity to connect and view quality initiatives and key culture components.

 Training: Benchmarking competency and scaling the sharing of knowledge allow companies to reduce ‘brain drain’ and ensure approved processes are being implemented across the board.

 Compliance: Digital tools create the opportunity to automate compliance and reduce overhead, with having configurable and out-of-the-box solutions for validation.

 Connectivity: Tablets, sensors, and moveable workstations enable companies to automatically integrate feedback into other business systems.
 This breaks down barriers of information across departments, allowing for faster improvements and data-driven decision making.

 Data: Advanced technologies allow companies to gather real-time metrics to ensure accuracy and transparency.
 These tools can help prescribe future actions to prevent repeating errors— shifting from reactive to proactive responses.

-Scalability: Cloud computing allows for controlled reconciliation of best practices, competencies and improvement updates across locations.
-Not only can this key information grow to almost unlimited size, it can be tracked, updated, and distributed instantly—from anywhere.
+Scalability: Cloud computing allows for controlled reconciliation of best practices, competencies, and improvement updates across locations.
+Not only can this key information grow to almost unlimited size, but it can also be tracked, updated, and distributed instantly—from anywhere.

 The above is just a sample of insights for the benefits and strategies of implementing an effective QMS in Industry 4.0, see the full list in the whitepaper.